DawnW0lf/ComfyUI-DCW-Diffusion-Color-Wavelets-Node/README.md

 ## What is DCW?

-DCW is a post-processing technique that improves the quality of diffusion model outputs by leveraging wavelet-domain analysis.
-It allows you to generate images in **as few as 8 steps** without requiring model distillation or retraining.
+DCW is a post-processing technique that improves the quality of diffusion model without requiring retraining by leveraging wavelet-domain analysis.

-### Key Features
-- **Ultra-fast generation**: Generate images in 8 steps instead of the typical 20-50
-- **No distillation needed**: Works with standard full models (tested with Anima, and others)
-- **Wavelet-based refinement**: Uses discrete wavelet transform (DWT) to intelligently blend low and high-frequency components
-- **Flexible control**: Adjustable strength parameter to balance generation speed vs quality
-- **Multi-format support**: Works with both image (4D) and video (5D) latents

 ## Quick Start